rabiya7488/A08-2/README.md

 The program reads and writes employee data to a JSON file named `EmployeeRatings.json`.
 Ensure the file exists before running the script.

-Sure, let's create a couple of example use cases for your Employee Ratings program.

 ### Use Case 1: Display Current Employee Rating Data